lasselundstenjensen/dagger-in-practice/lessons/01-getting-started/C-stuff-to-install.md

 Hello World in Go!

 Don't worry about the code for now.
-You will get to understand it when we go through the fundamentals.
+Learning Go is not the focus of this exercise.

 Create a new file called `main.go`: